mendel5/thunderbird/README.md

 **Summary**:
 - 1: Using HTML formatting (like bold) in emails provides the reader with a visual structure and logical hierarchy.
 This improves readability and makes it easier to quickly understand the contents of an email.
 Basically, this applies the more general question of "why to use formatting in a text" to emails.
-- 2: Using HTML formatting can help to make sure that the "what you see is what you get" assumption holds true.
+- 2: Using the HTML sending format can help to make sure that the "what you see is what you get" assumption holds true.
 This means that what the sender wants the recipient to see and what the recipient actually sees is as similar to each other as possible.

 Note:
 Always try to understand whether the word "formatting" refers to (a) using or not using formatting such as bold or italics and (b) which format the email is sent in, independent of using bold, italics, etc.

 An email that is sent as plain text cannot use formatting like bold.
 An email that is sent as HTML can use formating like bold, but is does not have to.
-Even when not using bold formatting, sending an email as HTML format has the benefit of avoiding the line break issue.
+Even when not using bold formatting, sending an email in an HTML format has the benefit of avoiding the line break issue.

 Links:
 - https://kb.mozillazine.org/Mail_content_types